rya-sge/access-denied/_posts/2022-10-06-encrypt-usb-bitlocker.md

 ### Mode

-The new mode of encryption (XTS-AES) is not ocmpatbiel with older version of Windows.
+The new mode of encryption (XTS-AES) is not compatible with older version of Windows.
 If you encrypt a USB drive, it can be preferable to use a compatible mode.

 ![encryption-mode]({{site.url_complet}}/assets/article/windows/bitlocker/usb/bitlocker-usb-encryption-mode.PNG)